nerium-security/cycas/README.md

 Cycas takes in two kinds of data originating from Velociraptor, and both end up in the same ADX cluster, queryable together:

 - **Raw forensic artifacts, preserved at scale.** Triage packages are uploaded directly to Blob Storage or SFTP - straight from the endpoint, not routed through the Velociraptor server.
-Cycas also post-processes the raw artifacts (MFT, USN journal, event logs, and the rest) into structured data before ingesting them into ADX.
+Cycas post-processes these artifacts with Velociraptor before ingestion.
-- **Results of Velociraptor hunts.** Hunts you initiate from the Velociraptor server produce output that's already structured.
-Cycas ingests those results straight into ADX, so your live-response findings sit alongside the preserved artifacts.
+- **Results of Velociraptor hunts initiated from the server.** `Server.Utils.BackupAzure` ships hunt flow outputs to Blob Storage; Cycas picks them up automatically and ingests them the same way.

 ## Features